checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 The combination of automated interactions and assertions leads to confidence that your site works as expected.

-To power your Browser checks, Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** library as well as **[Playwright Test](https://playwright.dev/docs/intro)**, a test-runner utilising Playwright to easily write idiomatic and reliable end-to-end tests.
+To power your Browser checks, Checkly uses **[Playwright Test](https://playwright.dev/docs/intro)** - a robust open-source test-runner backed by **[Playwright](https://github.com/microsoft/playwright)**.
+Playwright test enables you to easily write idiomatic and reliable end-to-end tests.
 Use these frameworks to control the interactions you want to happen on a web page.

 While you can use plain Playwright to run your checks on Checkly, **we highly recommend using Playwright Test**.
-The test-runner gives you powerful additional features such as built-in awaiting for `expect()`, many web-first assertions, high-level locators, and traces and videos of your failed tests to easily debug your issues.
-[Learn more](/docs/browser-checks/playwright-test/).
+The test-runner gives you powerful additional features such as built-in awaiting for `expect()`, many web-first assertions, high-level locators, and traces and videos of your failed tests to easily debug your issues, [learn more about Playwright Test features](/docs/browser-checks/playwright-test/).

 {{< info >}}